-Last week, a friend summed up the reason for Las Vegas (and pretty much every other awful thing).
+Last week, a friend summed up the reason for the Las Vegas shooting (and pretty much every other awful thing).
 “These things happen,” she said, “because the world is evil.
 And until people recognize that–until they realize that the only answer is Jesus–they will never know peace.”

 I had to agree.
-I was less worked up than my friend (we’d been running, and she was pretty sweaty about it), but I realized that she was completely and totally right.
+I was less worked up than my friend (we’d been running, and she was pretty sweaty about it), but I realized that she was totally right.
 Nobody is good.
 “We all,” Isaiah 53:6 says, “have gone astray.”
 And we’d all be doomed, except for the second part of that verse: “…and the Lord has laid on him the iniquity of us all.”

 Which brings me, in a roundabout sort of way, to Garden Club.